-Your Committee on Public Safety, Intergovernmental, and Military Affairs, to which was referred S.B.
-No. 655 entitled:
+Your Committee on Agriculture, to which was referred H.B.
+No. 100 entitled:

-"A BILL FOR AN ACT RELATING TO MEDIA ACCESS,"
+"A BILL FOR AN ACT RELATING TO INSPECTION FEES,"

 begs leave to report as follows:

-Your Committee received testimony in support of this measure from the Big Island Press Club, All Hawaii News, Hawaii Association of Broadcasters, Society of Professional Journalists Hawaii Chapter, Life of the Island, and fifteen individuals.
-Your Committee received testimony in opposition to this measure from the Honolulu Fire Department, Kaua‘i Fire Department, and Kaua‘i Emergency Management Agency.
-Your Committee received comments on this measure from the Hawaii Emergency Management Agency.
+Your Committee received testimony in support of this measure from the Coordinating Group on Alien Pest Species, Hawaii Farm Bureau, and Ulupono Initiative.
+Your Committee received testimony in opposition to this measure from one individual.
+Your Committee received comments on this measure from the Department of Agriculture and Tax Foundation of Hawaii.

-As affirmed by the record of votes of the members of your Committee on Public Safety, Intergovernmental, and Military Affairs that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 655, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 655, S.D.
-1, and be referred to your Committee on Judiciary and Labor.
+As affirmed by the record of votes of the members of your Committee on Agriculture that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 100, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 100, H.D.
+1, and be referred to your Committee on Finance.

 Respectfully submitted on behalf of the members of the Committee on Agriculture,